We cannot ship products to MaineMassachusettsNevada due to state legislation

 "Exhaled breath analysis revealed inflammatory markers in vapers were more similar to non-users than to tobacco smokers."

-Study: Medicinal Cannabis: In Vitro Validation of Vaporizers, PLOS ONE, 2016
+Study: Medicinal Flower: In Vitro Validation of Vaporizers, PLOS ONE, 2016

 Key Finding: All five tested vaporizers successfully released compounds with minimal harmful byproducts like benzene or toluene.